MicrosoftDocs/well-architected/well-architected/cost/monitor-reports.md

 For more information, see [Create visuals and reports with the Azure Cost Management connector in Power BI Desktop](/power-bi/desktop-connect-azure-cost-management).

 You can also use the [Cost Management App](https://appsource.microsoft.com/product/power-bi/costmanagement.azurecostmanagementapp).
 The app uses the Azure Cost Management Template app for Power BI.
 You can import and analyze usage data and incurred cost within Power BI.

+## Azure Cost Management Power BI app

+Use the Azure Cost Management Power BI app to analyze and manage your costs in Power BI.
+You can use the app to monitor costs and usage trends, produce reports, and identify cost optimization options to reduce expenditures.

+The Cost Management Power BI app currently supports customers with an Enterprise Agreement.
+For more information, see [Azure Cost Management Power BI app](/azure/cost-management-billing/costs/analyze-cost-data-azure-cost-management-power-bi-template-app).